christopherrauh/udacity_dsnd_capstone/README.md

 Open the Ipython notebook file and execute cell by cell.

 Note: The pretrained VGG-19 network must be downloaded manually, this link is contained in the notebook.

+## Blog Post

+A more detailled look at the project is available from this link: https://christopherrauh.github.io/Dog-Breed-Classifier/